Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 The `PropertyChangeEventArgs` allows you to access the `OldValue` and `NewValue`, where available, as well as the `Row` member, in order to get the `DataRow` that was changed when the property is part of a data list object.
 :::

-If your property change handler needs to perform any async operations that should be awaited for, then you should add your async handler to the property's `AsyncChange` event, as follows.
+If your property change handler needs to perform any async operations that should be awaited, then you should add your async handler to the property's `AsyncChange` event, as follows.

 ```cs
 property.AsyncChange += OnDataPropertyChangeAsync;